 Use this page to figure out what type of article works best for your situation and how to develop a search strategy.
-Use the DIY: Articles link to get step-by-step instructions on locating an article online.

 Using keywords effectively is an important step in learning how to find articles.
 Several tips for deciding which keywords to use are:

-You use the search terms from your research topic to search for journal articles on a topic - usually in a database.
+You use the search terms from your research topic to search for journal articles on a topic—usually in a database.

 If your topic is more specialized, you may want to search in a subject database.
-Subject databases are available through the library for almost every topic from Anthropology to Zoology.
+Subject databases are available through the library for almost every topic from anthropology to zoology.
 Use the database subject filter to choose a database that matches your topic.

 If you have an article citation and want to find that specific article, you can find it several ways.